Megali Idea: Greco-Turkish War (1919–1922)

-The Greek novelist Yiorgos Theotokas described the psychological impact of the defeat of 1922:"For a short time, while the Treaty of Serves ran its joyful but uncertain course, it seemed to them that the...long-buried hopes of their ancestors were to be fulfilled.
+The Greek novelist Yiorgos Theotokas described the psychological impact of the defeat of 1922:"For a short time, while the Treaty [of Sèvres] ran its joyful but uncertain course, it seemed to them that the...long-buried hopes of their ancestors were to be fulfilled.
 But the terrible summer of 1922 came all too soon.
 From the hermitage of Arsenios they watched, tense with anxiety, the daily unfolding of the national tragedy, the last desperate efforts of the Royalist Governments of Greece to save the situation, the failure of King Constantine's attempt to take Constantinople, and the final Catastrophe.In mid-August Mustapha Kemal broke through the Greek front and the Greek army, exhausted by ten years of warfare and the privations of the Asia Minor campaign, was vanquished in two weeks.
 The Turks, advancing rapidly, recaptured in quick succession Afion-Karahisar, Eski-Shehir, Kiutahia, Brussa, Oushak—and then Smyrna!
 Once again the banners of Islam floated proudly, tauntingly, over the Aegean coast opposite Chios and Mytilene.
 The whole of Ionia was in flames.
 Slaughter and pillage descended on the smiling city of Smyrna and in a few short days turned it into a ruin...As day succeeded day, Greece seemed to have become paralyzed, to have lost all will, all ability to resist the blows of fate.
-The swiftness of the catastrophe completely overwhelmed the State, flooded as it was by the thousands of fleeting soldiers and refugees who sought shelter on the Greek coasts.The nation was plunged into deep despair...Greece had lost her big gamble and had been uprooted from Asia Minor.
+The swiftness of the catastrophe completely overwhelmed the State, flooded as it was by the thousands of fleeting soldiers and refugees who sought shelter on the Greek coasts.
+The nation was plunged into deep despair...Greece had lost her big gamble and had been uprooted from Asia Minor.
 St. Sophia remained in the hands of the Moslems.
 The brilliant plans of 1918 were mocking visions, hallucinations, dreams.
 And the return of reality was truly heartbreaking.
 The tale of the years was not yet told, then, the historic hour, the fulfillment of the Great Idea, the moment they had longed for with such faith and such anxiety for five tortured, bloody centuries, had not yet come!
 It was all a lie!"